-VETport’s Problem Oriented Medical Record approach to creating the Electronic Medical Record (EMR) is the highest standard for medical record keeping.
-This system has been designed keeping in mind key areas such as usability, efficiency, mobility and flexibility.
+VETport’s problem-oriented medical record approach to creating the electronic medical record (EMR) is the highest standard for medical record keeping.
+This system has been designed keeping in mind key areas such as usability, efficiency, mobility, and flexibility.

 About VETport’s EMR

 It has been designed to be logical to use with lots of predefined medical data preloaded viz.
 Subjective History forms, Objective forms, Lab Report Templates, Generic / Brand Drugs with default dosages, usages, routes, frequency & directions, preventive medicines and more.

-An EMR system with a difference, the VETport veterinary practice management software has been designed in such a way that it can be individualized for each user’s veterinary practice thus creating a valuable knowledgebase of intellectual property.
+An EMR system with a difference, the VETport veterinary practice management software has been designed in such a way that it can be individualized for each user’s veterinary practice thus creating a valuable knowledge base of intellectual property.

-The Veterinary Electronic Medical Record helps trigger automated email reminders, aids decision-making when managing resources and scheduling, automates educational information and integrates seamlessly with in-house lab equipment and external labs.
+The electronic medical record (EMR) helps trigger automated email reminders, aids decision-making when managing resources and scheduling, automates educational information and integrates seamlessly with in-house lab equipment and external labs.